Skip to main content

 Context and workflow

-#Processing times for the Sponsor Declaration can vary based on the case type and current workload.
-It is essential to consult the official Ditjen Imigrasi processing time tool, as outlined in the Form SPONSOR DECLARATION guide.
+Sponsor Declaration processing times depend on the specific case type and current workload.
+It's advisable to consult the official Ditjen Imigrasi processing time tool, as mentioned in the Form SPONSOR DECLARATION guide.

 Why this matters